Max Hopp: 2020–2024: Injury issues and loss of Tour Card

 Following the COVID-19 pandemic, Hopp suffered from injury issues, most notably torn ankle ligaments in June 2021.
 This injury continued to plague him, losing his tour-card at the end of 2022 and failing to regain it at both the 2023 and 2024 Q-School.

 In August 2024, he made his return to the PDC European Tour, appearing at the 2024 German Darts Championship as a host-nation qualifier.
 In his first-round match, a first big-stage appearance in two years, he defeated José de Sousa 6–2 before losing in the second round to Joe Cullen.

 2025

 Following his return to the PDC European Tour, Hopp regained his Tour Card at 2025 Q-School after finishing 10th in the European Q-School Order of Merit.

 Hopp qualified for 2 events on the 2025 European Tour.
 He achieved one victory; beating Luke Woodhouse 6–3 in the first round of the 2025 Dutch Darts Championship.
 He lost to eventual champion Jonny Clayton 6–2 in the second round.

 Hopp reached the last 16 twice in 2025 PDC Players Championship series events, doing so at Players Championship 11 in April and Players Championship 30 in October.

+In the first round of the 2026 PDC World Darts Championship, his first appearance at the competition since the 2021 tournament, Hopp defeated Martin Lukeman 3–1.